How to Create and Access Hosts in Blink Shell

 If you wish to change a host, tap on it in the hosts lists.
 Alternatively, to delete a host slide to remove it.

-Once you have saved a host, you use the name you provided in the Blink Shell console:
+Once you have saved a host, you use connect to it through the given alias:

 Command line parameters always have preference over configuration.
 You can redefine a parameter by specifying it on the command line.
 For example, to use a different user (in this case,